-- 100. Given that the planning application proposals are included as part of the current five year housing supply, alongside a number of other as yet unconsented schemes which are also contrary to the existing Development Plan, it is inevitable that, unless the applications are approved, the Council would fall into a position where it is not able to demonstrate a 5-year housing supply. - 101.
+- 95. Given that the planning application proposals are included as part of the current five year housing supply, alongside a number of other as yet unconsented schemes which are also contrary to the existing Development Plan, it is inevitable that, unless the applications are approved, the Council would fall into a position where it is not able to demonstrate a 5-year housing supply. - 96.
 Some commentators have referred to the ongoing release of circa 550 former USAFE personnel dwellings at Lords Walk on the edge of the RAF Lakenheath airbase to the south of Lakenheath (in the Parish of Eriswell) onto the housing market as either contributing to the five year housing supply or evidence that further new housing is not required at Lakenheath.
-This stock of dwellings is already counted as 'existing' housing stock and is therefore already counted in the housing supply and the 'release' of the existing housing stock at Lords Walk does not contribute to the supply of housing over the next 5 year period.
+This stock of dwellings is already counted as 'existing' housing stock and is therefore already counted in the housing supply such that its 'release' does not contribute additional housing numbers to the supply over the next 5 years.